hemmendinger/pm-utilities/README.md

 or we may be accidentally comparing between UTC and a different timezone Write tests to detect this mistake when possible

+It could simplify things a lot if we just sorted lists by date, rather than defending against unsorted lists of dicts, but "defending" seems to be convenient for the current workflow

 ## TODO: Implement state saving
 Want to store/track previous data retrieved so we can just get most recent